 - 9 Where can I park my campervan in New Zealand?
 Our tips

 - 10 You might also find these articles useful

 Can you sleep anywhere in a campervan in New Zealand?

 In short, no. You can’t just sleep anywhere in a campervan in New Zealand.
-There are quite specific regulations regarding where it is considered acceptable to stay overnight in any vehicle, car, campervan or motorhome.
+There are specific regulations regarding where it is considered acceptable to stay overnight in any vehicle, car, campervan or motorhome.
 There are broad regulations by the government, and then there are individual regulations by the local and regional councils.
-As New Zealand has millions of tourists and campervan travellers every year, these rules and regulations are strictly enforced.
+New Zealand has millions of tourists and campervan travellers every year, so these rules and regulations are strictly enforced.
 You can expect a $200 NZD fine if you’re in the wrong spot.

 Where can I park my campervan in New Zealand?

 Where can I park my campervan during the day?